Kočevski Rog massacre: Number of victims

 The victims were thrown into various pits and caves, which were then sealed with explosives.
-There were many thousands of victims, including most of the more than 10,000 POWs according to Encyclopædia Britannica.
+There were many thousands of victims, including most of the more than 10,000 POWs.

-Author Nikolai Tolstoy wrote an account of the events in his book The Minister and the Massacres.
+The British historian Nikolai Tolstoy wrote an account of the events in his book The Minister and the Massacres.
 British author John Corsellis, who served in Austria with the British Army, also wrote of these events in his book Slovenia 1945: Memories of Death and Survival after World War II.

-In his 1958 book Kočevje: Tito's Bloodiest Crime, Borivoje Karapandžić, a publicist and World War II propaganda chief for the Serbian fascist, anti-Semitic and Nazi-collaborationist Zbor organization of Dimitrije Ljotić, estimated the total number of victims at about 18,500: 12,000 Slovene Home Guard, 3,000 Serbian volunteer troops, 2,500 Croatian Home Guard and 1,000 Montenegrin chetniks.
+In his 1958 book Kočevje: Tito's Bloodiest Crime, Borivoje Karapandžić, a publicist and World War II propaganda chief for the Serbian fascist, anti-Semitic, and Nazi-collaborationist Zbor organization of Dimitrije Ljotić, estimated the total number of victims at about 18,500: 12,000 Slovene Home Guard, 3,000 Serbian volunteer troops, 2,500 Croatian Home Guard, and 1,000 Montenegrin chetniks.
 Karapandžić's evaluation is reported in another newer book printed in Slovene and Italian by a group of scholars.